martinussuherman/alpine-code-server-php/README.md

 ## What is this image for ?

-This is an [Minimal Alpine Linux image with glibc](https://hub.docker.com/r/jeanblanchard/alpine-glibc) based image for [code-server](https://github.com/cdr/code-server/) bundled with [PHP 7](link).
-It enables one to run [VS Code](https://code.visualstudio.com/) in the browser for developing PHP 7 application.
+This is an [Minimal Alpine Linux image with glibc](https://hub.docker.com/r/jeanblanchard/alpine-glibc) based image for [code-server](https://github.com/cdr/code-server/) bundled with PHP.
+It enables one to run [VS Code](https://code.visualstudio.com/) in the browser for developing PHP application.

 ---